-These are the most efficient types of companies but often feel old-fashioned and constrictive to employees.
+These are the most efficient types of companies.
+However, they can often feel old-fashioned and constrictive to employees.

 5. Market-Driven Culture

-Performance and results-focused, they often forgo employee experience and satisfaction.
-The goal is to get products to market, and so company culture is of secondary importance.
+This type of culture is performance and results-focused.
+However, they often forgo employee experience and satisfaction.
+The main goal of these types of companies is to get products to market.
+In doing so, company culture is of secondary importance.
 This culture is highly susceptible to burnout.

 6. Purpose-Driven Culture